elabit/robotmk/DEVELOPMENT.md

 ### VS Code Conveniences

-There are several CMK OMD administration tasks predefined in Tasks Chooeser (extension must be installed).
+There are several CMK OMD administration tasks predefined in Tasks Chooser (extension must be installed).

 * reload apache
 * inventory and reload core